perrette/papers/README.md

 - merging / update
 - undo command
 - global configuration file with default bibtex and files directory
+- git saving of bibtex
+- integration with git
+- filter + remove entry by key or else

 Planned features
 ----------------
 Mostly related to bibliography management:
 - add manual entry
-- remove entry by key
 - move library location (i.e. both on disk and in bibtex's `file` entry)
 - fix broken PDF links
 - better handling of attachment / multiple files
-- key generation (especially for new entry addition)
+- key generation
-- git saving of bibtex

 As well as:
 - parse other info (author name, year) from PDF, especially for old papers